orhun/personal-blog/content/automated-rust-releases.md

 ### **Dependabot**

-[`Dependabot`](https://github.com/dependabot) is a tool built into GitHub for automatically updating project's dependencies via creating pull requests.
+[`Dependabot`](https://github.com/dependabot) is a tool built into GitHub for automatically updating a project's dependencies via creating pull requests.

-We can simply configure it via creating `.github/dependabot.yml`:
+We can simply configure it by creating `.github/dependabot.yml`:

 ```yml
 version: 2